amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 ## Wrapping up

+As you can see, almost all these platforms are masters of deception where they say it's "free to use", but in reality, they are costing your charity anywhere from 5% (reasonable) to 20% (predatory) of your donation income for simply providing you with a form while vendor-locking your org.

 All of these platforms run this way.
-It's called the "tip-based business model" and you want to **avoid it as much as possible.**
+It's called the "tip-based business model" and you want to **avoid it as much as possible**.

+Bottom line:
-Bottom line: **Own your donation forms** by paying for the software and not per donation.
-And don't fall for the hidden **lock-in mechanism** where your org's recurring subscriptions are owned by one of these platforms.
+- **Own your donation forms** by paying for the software and not per donation.
+- Don't fall for the hidden **lock-in mechanism** where your charity's recurring subscriptions are owned by one of these platforms.